-Section 60 (21.3.1997/243) Where any person commercially exploits an invention which is the subject of a patent application after the application documents have been made available under Section 22, the provisions on patent infringement shall apply mutatis mutandis, if the application results in a patent.
+Where any person commercially exploits an invention which is the subject of a patent application after the application documents have been made available under Section 22, the provisions on patent infringement shall apply mutatis mutandis, if the application results in a patent.
 However, until a patent has been granted under Section 20, protection shall extend only to the subject matter disclosed both in the claims as worded when the application became available to the public and in the claims according to the patent.
 There shall be no liability to punishment, and damages arising from exploitation prior to the granting of the patent may be assessed only on the basis of the second paragraph of Section 58.

-The provisions of the third paragraph of Section 58 concerning damages shall not apply if action for compensation is brought within one year of the period for lodging an opposition concerning the patent or, if an opposition has been lodged, within a year from the date on which the Patent Authority has decided to maintain the patent.
+The provisions of section 58(3) concerning damages do not apply if action for compensation is brought within one year of the period for lodging an opposition concerning the patent or, if an opposition has been lodged, within a year from the date of a final decision to maintain the patent.
+(18.11.2005/896)

-Section 61 Where a patent has been revoked by a final decision or declared invalid in a final court decision, no penalty, payment of compensation or other measures may be ordered under Sections 57 to 60.
+Where a patent has been revoked by a final decision or declared invalid in a final court decision, no penalty, payment of compensation or other measures may be ordered under Sections 57 to 60.
 (21.3.1997/243)